-These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Issues Committee ("IFRIC").
+These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board, and interpretations of the International Financial Reporting Issues Committee.

-These financial statements were reviewed by the Audit Committee and approved and authorized for issue by the Board of Directors on December 16, 2021.
+These consolidated financial statements were reviewed by the Audit Committee and approved and authorized for issue by the Board of Directors on December 19, 2022.

-a) Basis of measurement
+b) Basis of measurement

-These financial statements have been prepared under the historical cost basis, except for certain financial instruments, which are measured at fair value, as explained in the significant accounting policies (note 4).
-These financial statements have been prepared under the accrual basis of accounting, except for cash flow information.
+These consolidated financial statements have been prepared under the historical cost basis, except for certain financial instruments, which are measured at fair value, as explained in the significant accounting policies (note 4).
+These consolidated financial statements have been prepared under the accrual basis of accounting, except for cash flow information.